-No West End shopping trip would be complete with a trip to Oxford Street.
-Europe’s busiest shopping street attracts over 200 million visitors every year and is home to some of the world’s best-loved brands, including department stores and multiple flagship outposts.
+Oxford Street is Europe’s most popular shopping street attracts over 200 million visitors every year and is home to some of the world’s best-loved brands, including department stores and multiple flagship outposts.
+Shops to look out for include Zara, Uniqlo, Gap and the children’s favourite, The Disney Store.

 Other significant buildings lining the street include The 100 Club, a gig venue which was a major player in the London punk scene, hosting gigs from The Sex Pistols and The Buzzcocks.
 London College of Fashion has had a campus overlooking the fashionable area since 1966 too.

-The Christmas lights, a tradition that has been running on the street since 1959, are a particular highlight every year.
+The Christmas lights on this world renowned street are a tradition that has been running since 1959, they are a very popular highlight every year.
 A celebrity is invited to switch on the lights at the end of November, followed by concerts and entertainment, an event which always attracts a large crowd.
-Events and promotions run by some of the 300 shops throughout the year ensure there’s always a celebratory spirit on Oxford Street.
+Events and promotions run by some of the 300 shops throughout the year ensure there’s always a celebratory spirit on this iconic West End shopping street.